 Some might say it's better to keep their coat even if they're matted, so their dog isn't shivering during their winter walks.
 After all, no one in their right mind would walk out in the cold without their winter jacket.

 Matting is a condition that can be painful, uncomfortable, and even dangerous.
 In the beginning, we mentioned that comfort is the key to all this.
-Your dog may be warm with all the fur kept on, but if they’re matted it defeats the purpose of their long coat.
-Moderate to severe matting can be painful because the matted area becomes bigger and the hair will start to pull on the skin underneath.
-In some cases, if the matting is left on for too long it will start to pull out the hair leaving bald patches of skin.
+Your dog may be warm with all the fur kept on, but if they're matted, it defeats the purpose of their long coat.
+Moderate to severe matting can be painful because the matted area becomes bigger and the hair will pull on the skin underneath.
+Sometimes, if we left the matting on for too long, it will pull out the hair leaving bald patches of skin.

 We often have customers who ask to have their matted dogs brushed out.
 That's no problem for knots and tangles.
 However, if matting becomes too tight, brushing is out of the question.
 Severe matting takes hours to brush out and is very painful to remove.
 The safer and humane option is to have a certified groomer clip the mats out slowly and carefully.